 The challenges facing the Swiss health system are growing and becoming increasingly complex.
-In particular, costs trends are putting a strain on the health system, which is one of the best in the world.
+In particular, costs trends are putting a strain on the health system.
 Proposals for improvement must be carefully considered, balanced and likely to obtain a majority.

-Comparable to the well-proven Swiss militia system, Groupe Mutuel set up the Groupe de réflexion in 1998, whose purpose is to act as a policy adviser.
-Therefore, health politicians from different parties meet with Groupe Mutuel representatives to find ways of improving the Swiss health system, while maintaining a liberal and market-economy approach.
+Comparable to the well-proven Swiss militia system, Groupe Mutuel set up the Groupe de réflexion in 1998.
+In this Think Tank politicians from different parties meet with Groupe Mutuel representatives to find ways of improving the Swiss health system, while maintaining a liberal and market-economy approach.

 The Groupe de réflexion is independent and autonomous.
 Membership is not tied to any obligation.